Things to do in Antigua besides working on your tan

 If in doubt, just follow the goats!
 Walking along the trail you'll find stunning views of English Harbour and the quarry that provided the stone used to build the fort.

 Shirley Heights was once a military complex but now site of the infamous Sunday evening party.
 Head up to Shirley Heights with some cold drinks and watch the sun set over the English Harbour and Nelson's Dockyard.

 As the sun goes down the party picks up: steel band music starts playing, barbecues get going, and people start dancing.
 As the night wears on, reggae groups take over and the rum punch brings people out of their shells until the wee hours.

 Half Moon Bay Beach in the east of Antigua offers the best opportunity for surfers who want to catch some waves.
 This break is made up of a wind swell that doesn't get much higher than one and a half metres, so it's great for beginners and improvers.

-Divers and snorkelling fans have plenty of options to see the underwater world in Antigua.
-Cades Reef is an underwater park that's perfect for scuba divers, while a short hike from Galleon Beach, you'll find the Pillars of Hercules which is an ideal spot for shallow dives and snorkelling, as well as secluded beaches and rare fish.
+Divers and snorkelling fans have plenty of things to see beneath the waves in Antigua.
+Cades Reef is an underwater park that's perfect for scuba divers, while a short hike from Galleon Beach, you'll find the Pillars of Hercules, which is an ideal spot for shallow dives and snorkelling, as well as secluded beaches and rare fish.

 More about Antigua